 Along with looking good, your website should be easy to use.
 Make sure you have the proper coding to quickly load pages.
 Also, navigation should be straightforward; provide a common menu on all pages, and minimize the number of clicks to move from one part to another.

 Furthermore, if you sell items on your website, the checkout process should be quick and simple.
+However, the checkout page also needs to be fully optimized.
 Don’t make customers jump through a bunch of hoops to sign up or sign in before they can purchase a product.
 Also, your website should accept card payments and other online payment methods.

 Any audio or video content on your website should have transcripts available.
 This will allow users who are hearing-impaired to read the content.
 You can opt for transcribing the content yourself.
 But it’s important to know that it likely won’t save you any money.
 In fact, transcription takes a lot of time, which can end up costing you money since you could use that time working on other aspects of the business.
 Instead, consider a service like Rev, which will provide you with automated transcripts within minutes.